 - Whether or not I act like the sort of person I want to be

 - What I say and do to influence the future

 - How I respond to thoughts about the past

 - The values I live by, whether or not life gives me what I want

 - How I take care of and look after myself

 If we’re on auto-pilot, being jerked around by our thoughts and feelings, we’re not likely to be able to exert control in these areas.

 But if we are mindful – that is self-aware, present, engaged in what we are doing, able to let our thoughts and feelings flow through us without getting hooked by them – then we can exert control in these areas.

+Of course, this isn’t an exhaustive list; I’m sure you can think of other things to add on both sides.
 However, it’s a good start.
-So if you want to empower yourself, then get mindful and focus on the stuff that is within your control.
+So if you want to empower yourself, then get mindful and focus on the stuff within your control.